Understanding the system - Logistics extension

 - Option 3:

-- Fynd has partnerships with some of the delivery partners, providing services to sellers as an aggregator.
+- Fynd has partnerships with some of the DP, providing services to sellers as an aggregator.
 Fynd Commerce handles the contracting and offers these services out of the box as a platform provider.

-- The extension should display the list of services that Fynd offers on behalf of Fynd Commerce, allowing sellers to simply enable these services without any credential inputs, as credentials would be of contract between Fynd and Delivery partner
+- The extension should display the list of services that Fynd offers on behalf of Fynd Commerce, allowing sellers to simply enable these services without any credential inputs, as credentials would be of a contract between Fynd and DP.

-- In this case, there are schemes provided by Fynd as an aggregator, and sellers subscribing to these schemes become their individual accounts on the platform.
+- In this case, Fynd provides schemes as an aggregator, and sellers subscribing to these schemes become their individual accounts on the platform.

 - This functionality or logic needs to be built into the extension.